radareorg/radare.org/gsoc/2019/ideas.md

 ## Type System

-This task is for improving the results of decompilation with recovering types  (`char`, `char *`, structures, unions, classes, etc).
-Apart from ability to inference them through analysing data flow, radeco should be able to exchange this information with radare2 and Cutter, initially loading from them, then synchornizing back refined results.
+This task is for improving the results of decompilation by recovering types  (`char`, `char *`, structures, unions, classes, etc).
+Apart from ability to inference them through analyzing data flow, radeco should be able to exchange this information with radare2 and Cutter, initially loading from them, then synchornizing back refined results.

 ### Task
 * Define and implement type system